SCHOOLS

 Photography

-Nine primary schools and Treloar’s will get the thrilling experience of an all-school African Drumming workshop.
-These lively (and loud!) sessions will help children understand the use of drumming, develop their skills of rhythm, mimicking and concentration, and introduce children to the excitement of being a part of group music-making.
+Nine primary schools and Treloar’s got the thrilling experience of an all-school African Drumming workshop.
+These lively (and loud!) sessions were designed to help children understand the use of drumming, develop their skills of rhythm, mimicking and concentration, and introduce children to the excitement of being a part of group music-making.

-12 primary schools and Treloar’s will work with local artists and art teachers on hands-on workshops exploring the joy and confidence that can be found through the act of creating something visual.
+12 primary schools and Treloar’s were visited by local artists and art teachers for hands-on workshops exploring the joy and confidence that can be found through the act of creating something visual.

-80 students from Amery Hill and Eggars Secondary Schools will experience an introduction to silversmithing with Local jeweller Olivia Brown in her workshop in West Meon.
-This is fully funded by a grant from The Goldsmiths’ Centre.
+80 students from Amery Hill and Eggars Secondary Schools were invited to experience an introduction to silversmithing with local jeweller Olivia Brown in her workshop in West Meon.
+This was fully funded by a grant from The Goldsmiths’ Centre.

-16 schools will create 1x1 metre wildlife-friendly mini gardens which will be displayed in a beautiful creative garden trail across the Festival footprint from Holybourne to Chawton during the ten days.
+16 schools created 1x1 metre wildlife-friendly mini gardens which were displayed in a beautiful creative garden trail across the Festival footprint from Holybourne to Chawton.
 Download the map here.

-Students from Eggars and Alton College will submit photographs to an exhibition on the theme ‘perspective’.
-The chosen entries will be displayed in and around Alton, Chawton and Holybourne for the duration of the Festival.
+Students from Eggars and Alton College were invited to submit photographs to an exhibition on the theme ‘perspective’.
+The chosen entries were displayed in a photography trail stretching from Chawton to Holybourne for the duration of the Festival.

-The Alton Arts Festival Schools’ Programme has been made possible thanks to generous East Hampshire District Councillor Grants from Councillors Emily Young, Suzie Burns, Warren Moore, Barbara Tansey, Ginny Boxall and Joanna Nelson, with match-funding provided by AAF fundraising activities, grant funding from The Goldsmiths’ Centre, sponsorship from CALA Homes, Aspray, Frensham Heights, the Alton Society, Atkins and Resurrection Furniture, and workshop materials donated by Alternative Packaging Ltd.
+The Alton Arts Festival Schools’ Programme 2024 was made possible thanks to generous East Hampshire District Councillor Grants from Councillors Emily Young, Suzie Burns, Warren Moore, Barbara Tansey, Ginny Boxall and Joanna Nelson, with match-funding provided by AAF fundraising activities; grant funding from The Goldsmiths’ Centre; sponsorship from CALA Homes, Aspray, Frensham Heights, the Alton Society, Atkins, and Resurrection Furniture; and workshop materials donated by Alternative Packaging Ltd.